 Brachytherapy radiation involves implanting radioactive seeds in the prostate.
 It requires only one treatment session in the operating room, compared to multiple outpatient visits required by external beam radiation therapy.
 Brachytherapy isn’t feasible for everyone, though.
 It depends on pathology, stage and size of the cancer.

 There are two surgical treatments for prostate cancer: radical (open) prostatectomy or robotic prostatectomy.
 In surgery, the doctor removes the entire prostate gland and any lymph nodes the cancer may have spread to.

 One of the most common treatments for prostate cancer is removal of the prostate gland, known as radical prostatectomy.
 Traditional radical prostatectomy requires an 8-10 inch incision on the lower abdomen and 2-3 days in the hospital.

-Surgeons at Providence Regional Cancer Center can also remove the diseased prostate gland using the minimally-invasive da Vinci® robotic surgical system.
+Surgeons at Providence can often remove the diseased prostate gland using the minimally invasive da Vinci® robotic surgical system.
 For most patients, a robotic-assisted procedure offers a number of potential benefits, including: